The-Assembly/Rider_app/README.md

 Follow the steps to create a ride sharing app both for the passenger and driver. </br> To view the presenation slides, click slides </br>

+<b> PART 0 - Prerequisites </b>

+STEP 1: Download android studio and make sure you have the right tools needed as mentioned below:

 <b> PART 1 - Creating the driver side app </b>

 STEP 1: Setting up the environment: